microsoft/codespace-features/src/artifacts-helper/README.md

 The shim scripts (e.g., `dotnet`, `npm`, `nuget`) now include a wait mechanism for the Azure DevOps authentication helper.
 When invoked, these scripts will:

-1. Wait up to 3 minutes for the `ado-auth-helper` to become available
+1. Wait up to 3 minutes for the `ado-auth-helper` to become available (configurable via `MAX_WAIT` environment variable)
 2. Display progress indicators every 20 seconds while waiting
 3. Continue execution once authentication is successful
-4. Return an error (but not terminate dependent scripts) if the helper is not available after the timeout
+4. **Continue with the underlying command even if authentication is not available** after the timeout

 This ensures that package restore operations can proceed even if there's a slight delay in the authentication helper installation, which can occur in some codespace initialization scenarios.
+Commands will still execute without authentication, though they may fail to access private Azure Artifacts feeds.

-The scripts are designed to be sourced safely, meaning they won't terminate the calling shell if authentication fails - they will simply return an error code that can be handled by the calling script.
+The scripts are designed to be sourced safely, meaning they won't terminate the calling shell if authentication fails - they will simply return an error code and allow the underlying tool to execute.
+This allows you to work with public packages or other package sources even when Azure Artifacts authentication is unavailable.

 ## OS Support